gbadev-org/tonc/content/refs.md

 If you're still using Notepad to write your GBA code, don't.
 Do yourself a favor and just … don't, OK?
 Though I personally use Visual C for writing code, there are some other very nice tools for the job, both in terms of general text editors as IDEs.

-- **[ConTEXT](http://www.fixedsys.com/context)**.
+- **[ConTEXT](https://archive.org/details/tucows_349269_ConTEXT)**.
 A while back there was a thread where someone asked for a replacement editor for Notepad since, and I quote, “Notepad SUCKS!”.
 The name ConTEXT popped up a couple of times, and I find it very nice indeed, and not just for coding purposes.
 It allows for custom highlighters, integrated shell commands (to run makefiles for example) and attachable help files
 - [**Programmer's Notepad**](http://www.pnotepad.org/) (PN).
 Good and versatile text editor.
-Comes with the devkitPRO installation.
+Comes with the devkitPro installation.
 - **[Eclipse IDE](http://www.eclipse.org)**.
 While I haven't had time to work with it firsthand, a good number of gbadev forum-dwellers swear by it.
 You can read how to set it up for GBA development in [forum:5271](http://forum.gbadev.org/viewtopic.php?t=5271).
 - **[Dev-C++](http://www.bloodshed.net/)**.
 Dev-C++ is another IDE that comes up often and maybe worth a look. [forum:1736](http://forum.gbadev.org/viewtopic.php?t=1736) has info on how to set it up, but it's an old thread so you may have to do a little extra work.